bolor23erdene/bolor23erdene.github.io/content/posts/PGD.md

 To make the model resistant, they augmented the ERM by following steps.

 1. They specify the attack model
-2. for each training example x, they introduce set of perturbations S \in \R that represents the manipulative power of adversary
+2. for each training example x, they introduce set of perturbations S \in \mathbb{R} that represents the manipulative power of adversary
-3. They modified the population risk E_d[L] instead of feeding loss L with samples from original D distribution, they perturb the inputs.
-In this paper, they only focused on l_infinity bounded attacks.
+3. They modified the population risk $E_{d}[L]$ instead of feeding loss L with samples from original D distribution, they perturb the inputs.
+In this paper, they only focused on l_{infinity} bounded attacks.

 They introduced the saddle point optimization problem.
 Inside is a maximization and outside is a minimization problem.